This Guide consists of a listing and description of records in our collection which relate to Aboriginal people. It is divided into two parts:

 - Part Two is a list of material created by other New South Wales Government agencies which contains significant mention of Aboriginal people.

 This is not an exhaustive list of sources which can be used in tracing Aboriginal family and personal history.
-References to Aboriginal people are likely to be found throughout the records of various Government agencies held by State Records and may be located by means of our online catalogue Archives Investigator, finding aids and indexes.
+References to Aboriginal people are likely to be found throughout the records of various Government agencies in our collection and may be located by means of our online catalogue Archives Investigator, finding aids and indexes.

 Scope of the guide

-This Guide lists those records in State Records' custody which had been arranged or described as at April 1998.
-However, there are some records which are in State Records' custody but which have not been included in the Guide because they had yet to be arranged or described.
-Researchers should ask for assistance from State Records staff should they require information about records not included in the Guide.
+This Guide lists those records in our custody which had been arranged or described as at April 1998.
+However, there are some records which are in our custody but which have not been included in the Guide because they had yet to be arranged or described.
+Researchers should ask for assistance from NSW State Archives staff should they require information about records not included in the Guide.

 Historical context of the content

-The records relating to Aboriginal people, like all the other records held by State Records, are a result of Government activity.
+The records relating to Aboriginal people, like all the other records in our collection, are a result of Government activity.
 They are working documents created and used by a large number of public servants in the course of their official duties over a long period of time.
 It is important to remember that at the time of their creation, they were not intended to be used for the purposes for which they are today, that is for research.

 Some of the information contained within the records may be viewed as being offensive to Aboriginal and Torres Strait Islander people because of the context in which they were created.
 Often the language and opinions expressed in the records may be considered as highly offensive.